crablab/dissertation/reports/communication_report/report.md

 Based on a development guide from Google (written by a member of the Web Bluetooth Community Group) [@francois_beaufort_interact_2015] a very basic solution was developed (Appendix 4) and there are several items to note.

 The Web Bluetooth API requires user interaction on the page before scanning can even take place, and in any event the user needs to explicitly provide consent to pair with a device via a prompt.
 In the solution, an `onClick` event from a button is used to call the function.
 Once called the function scans devices and looks for an explicit unique identifier for the specific HM-10 in use (transcribed from the BLE Scanner app): `0x484D536F6674`.
-It is possible to apply filters based on GATT charactorisitics however for simplicity this is avoided.
+It is possible to apply filters based on GATT characteristics however for simplicity this is avoided.
 The name of the device should then be logged, and the pairing sequence initiated (requiring user confirmation).

 Web Bluetooth is so experimental that it requires enabling a Chromium feature flag [@noauthor_web_nodate] and on Linux, enabling an experimental flag for Bluez [@acassis_how_2016].